Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 Save enough until your blog generates money.
 Make a business strategy as soon as you start your blog and keep evolving it.

-9. Blogging is a lot of work
+9. Blogging is a LOT of Work

-A typical day in a blogger’s life start from anything to writing, editing, guest posting, learning about SEO, daring social media, connecting with other bloggers, trying to revive a dead site, cleaning up broken links, editing pictures, finding new topics to write, to fretting over the unfinished drafts piling up while ideas sprout up like mushrooms in her head day and night.
+A typical day in a blogger’s life start from anything to writing, editing, guest posting, learning about SEO, daring social media, connecting with other bloggers, trying to revive a dead site, cleaning up broken links, editing pictures, finding new topics to write, to fretting over the unfinished drafts while ideas sprout up like mushrooms in her head day and night.

 I didn’t even mention the money part.